thorehusfeldt/problem_package_format_copy/docs/source/scoring.rst

 Scoring Problems
 ****************

-Nothing of this is part of the ICPC specification.

-In scoring problems, a submission that is accepted is additionally given a score, which is a numeric value (and the goal is to maximize this value).
+In scoring problems, accepted submissions are given a numerical :term:`score`, often an integer.
+The goal of the submission is to maximize the score.

 Test Data Settings
 ------------------

 In each test data group, a file ``testdata.yaml`` may be placed to specify how the result of the test data group should be computed.
 If a test data group has no ``testdata.yaml`` file, the ``testdata.yaml`` in the closest ancestor group that has one will be used.
 If there is no ``testdata.yaml`` file in the root ``data`` group, one is implicitly added with the default values.

-The following keys can be given in ``testdata.yaml``
+The following keys can be given in ``testdata.yaml``:

 .. object:: output_validator_flags